dcrackel/authsite/README.md

 https://marshaldb.midrealm.org/authorization.html

+Our Jira board can be found at: https://midrealm-marshaldb.atlassian.net/secure/RapidBoard.jspa?projectKey=MDB&rapidView=1

 This has a deployment pipeline via: https://dcrackel.deployhq.com/projects/marshaldbdeploy/servers When code is merged into DEV it will auto-deploy to the dev server.
 Likewise when code is merged into Master it will auto-deploy to Production